 “special personal data” or “special category data”, this is data that is deemed to be more sensitive than the above personal data.
 It includes for example data about your health (including mental health), genetic data and biometric data where processed to uniquely identify an individual; your gender and ethnicity.

 We set out below the bases we rely upon to process your personal data:

 Consent: where we ask for your consent to process your data for a specific purpose.
-Such as when we ask you to complete a medical questionnaire.
+Such as when we ask you to complete a medical questionnaire or when we ask for your consent to contact your GP to obtain your medical records.
 As a patient you may be asked for consent to allow us to collect sensitive personal data about you to ensure your safe treatment and care.